fbpx

 10. Bon voyage – İyi Yolculuklar

-What to pack For Istanbul in Winter
+What to Pack for Istanbul in Winter

 Because Istanbul is relatively warm, you don’t need to pack anything extraordinary for your trip.
 Just make sure you pack enough warm clothes, and it is always a good idea to pack a good pair of walking shoes since you’ll be doing lots of walking while exploring Istanbul.